Aninstance/zws-wordpress-contacts-database/readme.txt

 * Configurable map icons (administrators can set URL in admin page).
 * Contacts are requested to select the days and times that they would be available when registering.
 * Only contacts who have indicated that they are available on the current day of the week are displayed when searching for the 'nearest contact'.
+* Option for administrators to receive email notifications when new contacts register.

 == Requirements ==